jwworth/n-plus/README.md

 N Plus has an N + 1 problem.

-There is one controller action, 'users#index', which loads every record in the database.
-The average server response time is about 2.8 seconds, and the average page load time is about 5.5 seconds, without any styling at all.
-It is just too slow.
+The sole controller action, 'users#index', loads every record in the database.
+The average server response time is about 2.8 seconds, and the average page load time is about 5.5 seconds, without any styling.
+It is too slow.

-The N + 1 problem is visible in the server logs, where you will find many redundant queries:
+The problem appears in the server logs, where you will find many redundant queries:

     (0.7ms)  SELECT COUNT(*) FROM "comments" WHERE...
     Comment Exists (0.4ms)  SELECT  1 AS one FROM...